6 Things That Everyone Who Goes To Wawa Knows

 There are very few things that people from South Jersey hold dearer than Wawa.
 We really love Wawa and base our survival on it.
 Need gas?
 Go to Wawa.
 Need air in your tires?
 Go to Wawa.
 Need some caffeine?
 Go to Wawa.
 Need milk?
 Go to Wawa.
 Hungry?
 Go to Wawa.
 Many of us start and end our day at Wawa.

 There are certain things about Wawa that make it different from other gas stations and convenience stores.
-Some people from other parts of the country think that the the idea of buying food at a gas station is weird, but we know better.
+Some people from other parts of the country think that the idea of buying food at a gas station is weird, but we know better.
 Here are 6 things that people who go to Wawa know:

 It doesn't matter who you are, young or old, girl or guy, everyone holds the door for everyone.
-People will stand their for a while holding the door open waiting for you to walk up to the door.
+People will stand there for a while holding the door open waiting for you to walk up to the door.

 While everyone is kind and courteous at the door, the parking lot is a whole different story.
 People will not think twice when backing up whether people are walking behind them or not.
 It's a dangerous place.